callumstew/ubuild-jekyll/privacy_policy.md

 * Personal identification information (Name, email address, phone number, etc.)
 * Location coordinates
-* Well-being and health surveys
+* Wellbeing and health surveys

 ## How do we collect your data?

-You directly provide our group with most of the data we collect.
-We collect data and process data when you:Register online or place an order for any of our products or services.Voluntarily complete a customer survey or provide feedback on any of our message boards or via email.Use or view our website via your browser’s cookies.\[Add any other ways your company collects data\]
+You directly provide our group the data we collect.
+We collect data and process data when you:

-Our Company may also receive your data indirectly from the following sources:\[Add any indirect source of data your company has\]
+* Register online through the application.
+* Voluntarily complete a health or wellbeing survey
+* When you provide feedback or contact us through email or the mobile application store pages.
+* Through background tracking of location coordinates if you enable collection through the app.
+* Use or view our website via your browser’s cookies.

+CoViD Collab can also receive data from third party services where you have explicitly connected your account.
+For example: Heart rate, sleep, and steps are received from Fitbit if you chose to authorize use to access your Fitbit data through the CoViD Collab app.

 ## How will we use your data?

-Our Company collects your data so that we can:
+CoViD Collab collects your data so that we can analyse it in order to answer important questions on:

-\[Add how else your company uses data\]
+* The effect of the Covid-19 outbreak on mental health
+* The symptomology of Covid-19
+* The prevalence and spread of Covid-19

 If you agree, our group will share an anonymised copy of your data with other research groups at the conclusion of the study.

 ## How do we store your data?

-Our Company securely stores your data at \[enter the location and describe security precautions taken\].
-Our Company will keep your \[enter type of data\] for \[enter time period\].
-Once this time period has expired, we will delete your data by \[enter how you delete users’ data\].
+CoViD Collab securely stores your data on the Google Cloud platform and on encrypted servers at King's College London.
+Only pseudo-anonymised and processed data will be available to analysts; actual location coordinates will be stored encrypted and only accessed to process into pseudo-anonymised metrics.
+CoViD Collab will keep your personal data for 2 years.
+Once this time period has expired, we will delete your personal data.

 ## What are your data protection rights?

-Our Company would like to make sure you are fully aware of all of your data protection rights.
+CoViD Collab would like to make sure you are fully aware of all of your data protection rights.
 Every user is entitled to the following:

-**The right to access** – You have the right to request Our Company for copies of your personal data.
+**The right to access** – You have the right to request CoViD Collab for copies of your personal data.
 We may charge you a small fee for this service.

-**The right to rectification** – You have the right to request that Our Company correct any information you believe is inaccurate.
-You also have the right to request Our Company to complete the information you believe is incomplete.
+**The right to rectification** – You have the right to request that CoViD Collab correct any information you believe is inaccurate.
+You also have the right to request CoViD Collab to complete the information you believe is incomplete.

-**The right to erasure** – You have the right to request that Our Company erase your personal data, under certain conditions.
+**The right to erasure** – You have the right to request that CoViD Collab erase your personal data, under certain conditions.

-**The right to restrict processing** – You have the right to request that Our Company restrict the processing of your personal data, under certain conditions.
+**The right to restrict processing** – You have the right to request that CoViD Collab restrict the processing of your personal data, under certain conditions.

-**The right to object to processing** – You have the right to object to Our Company’s processing of your personal data, under certain conditions.
+**The right to object to processing** – You have the right to object to CoViD Collab’s processing of your personal data, under certain conditions.

-**The right to data portability** – You have the right to request that Our Company transfer the data that we have collected to another organization, or directly to you, under certain conditions.
+**The right to data portability** – You have the right to request that CoViD Collab transfer the data that we have collected to another organization, or directly to you, under certain conditions.

 If you make a request, we have one month to respond to you.
 If you would like to exercise any of these rights, please contact us at our email: [callum.stewart@kcl.ac.uk](callum.stewart@kcl.ac.uk "callum.stewart@kcl.ac.uk")